 Audiologists are tertiary trained university graduates with a Masters of Audiology.
 An Audiologist has to obtain an undergraduate degree first before being eligible to apply for the Masters training program.
 Upon completion of the Masters a further intern year is required before completion of training.
 It is a minimum of 6 years to complete the training to be an Audiologist.
 We have been supporting the Office of Hearing Services scheme since its inception in 1992.

-As an independent not-for-profit provider, we can proudly say that our staff do not receive any commision on sales of hearing aids, so you can be assured that you are getting unbiased professional advice.
+As an independent not-for-profit provider, we can proudly say that our staff do not receive any commission on sales of hearing aids, so you can be assured that you are getting unbiased professional advice.

 Susan, our Senior Audiologist, has been in independent private practice for over 30 years and is one of the most experienced Audiologists in Australia.
-She obtained a Bachelor of Science, with a major in pathology and advanced histology, then completed the graduate Diploma of Audiology at the University of Melbourne in 1980.
+She obtained a Bachelor of Science, with a major in Pathology and Advanced Histology, then completed the graduate Diploma of Audiology at the University of Melbourne in 1980.
 After a stint as Paediatiric Audiologist for Tasmania with the (then) National Acoustic Laboratories, she commenced independent practice in 1985.

-Following difficulties with the fitting and maintenance of newly introduced in-the-ear hearing aids, she founded Advance Hearing Laboratories Pty Ltd to manufacture hearing-aids in Hobart.
-This enabled the adoption of the highest quality techniques in impressions, ear-mould manufacture and customisation of the electro-acoustic performance of in-the ear hearing-aids.
+Following difficulties with the fitting and maintenance of newly introduced in-the-ear hearing aids, she founded Advance Hearing Laboratories Pty Ltd to manufacture hearing aids in Hobart.
+This enabled the adoption of the highest quality techniques in impressions, ear-mould manufacture and customisation of the electro-acoustic performance of in-the-ear hearing-aids.
 It was during these years of working closely with clients that the various barriers to the successful wearing of hearing-aids were identified.
 As clients were able to wear hearing-aids for longer and longer periods issues of the physical comfort of ear-moulds lead to a research program by Dr Malcolm Grenness into movements within the ear canal conducted at the University of Tasmania.
 Other factors such as the performance of impression materials and the chemistry of the materials from which ear-moulds and hearing-aid shells and casings were made from were found to impact upon the successful wearing of hearing aids.
 The advent of digital hearing-aids led to a new era of acoustic output refinement previously only dreamt about.
 Manufacturers have continually refined sound processing algorithms such that modern hearing-aids are truly remarkable in their capacity to meet client needs.
-However, sound processing algorithms are not enough and it is only the absolute commitment of all the clinicians at the Tasmanian Centre for Hearing to use a patient-centred approach to overcome the barriers to the wearing of hearing-aids that a new protocol for the fitting and adaptation to hearing-aids has developed.
+However, sound processing algorithms are not enough and it is only the absolute commitment of all the clinicians at the Tasmanian Centre for Hearing to use a patient centred approach to overcome the barriers to the wearing of hearing-aids that a new protocol for the fitting and adaptation to hearing-aids has developed…...
+More about Susan

 Malcolm is a dentist practicing in Hobart and has applied knowledge in material science and head and neck anatomy to the taking of ear canal impressions and the fabrication of ear-moulds from different materials to provide optimal outcomes in meeting hearing client need.
 He undertook research into ear canal shape and movement at the University of Tasmania leading to a degree of Master of Medical Science and the journal publication: Mapping ear canal movement using area-based surface matching.
 Grenness MJ, Osborn J, Weller WL.
 J Acoust Soc Am.
-2002 Feb;111(2):960-71.He has also completed a Doctor of Philosophy for research in biomedical photogrammetry in 2009
+2002 Feb;111(2):960-71.He has also completed a Doctor of Philosophy for research in biomedical photogrammetry in 2009.
+More about Malcom….